 This document contains technical FAQs related to Amazon Underground.

 If you are new to the Amazon Underground program, the following FAQs provide a quick, at-a-glance introduction to the program and can help you determine if it might be appropriate for your app(s).

 - Q: Can I use In-App Purchasing (IAP) in an app that is enrolled in Amazon Underground?
 How do they work together?

 - You can use your existing IAP implementation in your Amazon Underground app; however, previously paid consumable and entitlement IAP items will now be free to your customers.
 Subscription items are not allowed in Amazon Underground.
 Because you must create a new version of your app for Amazon Underground, you must also re-create your IAP items when you submit your app to the Amazon Appstore.
-See Migrating Your App to Amazon Underground for details.
+See [Migrating Your App to Amazon Underground][underground/migrating-your-app-to-amazon-underground] for details.

 Amazon Appstore Eligibility, Enrollment, and Other Requirements

 Do you have questions as to whether your app will be eligible for Amazon Underground or on enrolling in the program?
 Read the following FAQs to get a quick introduction to these topics.